Sameer1295/Museum-Data-Analysis-in-SQL/README.md

 - **Work - Subject:**
   - One-to-Many relationship: A work can have multiple subjects.

-- **Employee - Work:**
-  - One-to-Many relationship: An employee can be associated with multiple works, but each work has one employee.

 This ER diagram provides a visual representation of how the different entities in the database are related to each other, aiding in understanding the dataset structure and relationships.